nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. Commands longer than one word in length
     * Initially, `addstudent` was `add student` (the same goes for other similar commands in the `add` family).
 This required some minor tweaking of the parser which was relatively straightforward.
-    * However, when it came to implementing aliases, we realised that it was difficult to ensure that the aliases don't overlap with the multiworded commands without drastically changing the parser.
+    * However, when it came to implementing aliases, we realized that it was difficult to ensure that the aliases don't overlap with the multi-worded commands without drastically changing the parser.
     * Thankfully, the simple solution was to just enforce everything to be one word long.

 3. Allowing non-alphanumeric characters in student names